westoncb/laser-tracer/src/manual.md

 - **Tracer Pose** (position and orientation) persists automatically.
 - **Brush State** (color, size, fuzz, spacing, residue) also persists automatically.

-Particles emitted during frame execution remain visible for their lifetime without needing re-emission.
+Particles emitted during frame execution remain visible for their lifetime and gradually decay visually.

 Important: Laser‑Tracer is a phosphor‑style vector display.
 A line persists only as long as each individual particle’s residue.
 If you want a line to stay bright indefinitely, you must retrace it every frame (or on some cadence faster than the fade‑out you intend).
-Think of trace() as “refreshing the stroke” rather than placing a permanent object.
+Think of trace() as “refreshing the stroke” rather than placing a permanent object (same for points placed with deposit()).

 ## Drawing Primitives